 Vol. 8, 2016.
 Ms. Grant is a member of the National Association of Bond Lawyers.

 Ms. Grant earned her Juris Doctor from Santa Clara University School of Law.
 She earned her LL.M. in Taxation from the University of San Francisco School of Law with a specialization in international taxation.
 She received a B.A. in History (cum laude

-) from Saint Mary’s College of California, and was on the Dean’s Honors List every semester.
+) from Saint Mary’s College of California.

 The Fourth District Court of Appeal has ruled that the execution of a purchase and sale agreement for real property that is contingent upon compliance with the California Environmental Quality Act (CEQA) does not trigger a public agency's duty to prepare an environmental impact report (EIR) under CEQA.

 The California Environmental Quality Act

 CEQA is a complicated body of law which requires public entities to consider environmental effects of their projects ...